 |2019||2022||Research fellow – The Norwegian Academy of Music|

 |2018||2018||Research assistant – Centre for Grieg Research, University of Bergen|

 |2008||2010||Percussion teacher – Hauge skolekorps|

-On several occasions I’ve worked as a substitute teacher in music history at high school level (Skeisvang vgs. and Foss vgs.).
-Spring 2019 I was hired as a consultant on Grieg for the EU-supported project European Music Trails.
-I’ve also worked part-time in different electronic shops for almost 10 years, mainly in the computer section and as a PC technician: Lefdal Haugesund (2010–2012), Eplehuset Haugesund (2012–2013) and Power City (2013–2019).
+On several occasions I have worked as a substitute teacher in music history at high school level (Skeisvang vgs. and Foss vgs.).
+During the spring of 2019, I was hired as a consultant on Grieg for the EU-supported project European Music Trails.
+I have also worked part-time in different electronic shops for almost 10 years, mainly in the computer section and as a PC technician: Lefdal Haugesund (2010–2012), Eplehuset Haugesund (2012–2013) and Expert/Power City (2013–2019).